Washington State Department of Health, Vox Media, & PolicyMap

 Description:

-PolicyMap suppressed data for census tracts with more than fifty percent of the population living in group quarters.
+PolicyMap suppresses data for census tracts where more than 50% of the population lives in group quarters.

 Available Data Layers & Indicators